-The PA-180 is the largest coolant pumps we sell.
+The PA-180 is the largest coolant pump we sell.
 It is used where the required amount of coolant is particularly large – e.g. in use with surface grinding machines, large lathes and milling machines as well as machines for processing glass.
 Like the PA-35 and the PA-70 it is a motor-driven pump for machine tools but can provide a higher amount of liquid and a higher discharge head.

 The PA-180 is designed for industrial use and is characterized by its robustness and long service life.
 It is operated with three-phase current (alternatively single-phase operation in the PA-180M version) and meets the requirements of IP 54 (learn how IP-codes correspond with NEMA).